biocompute-objects/bco_api/README.md

 ### Running the container via Docker

-The BCO Api container can be run via docker on the command line by running:
+The BCO Api container can be run via docker on the command line in linux by running:

 `docker run --rm --network host -it bco_api:latest`

+The BCO Api container can be run via docker on the command line in MacOS by running:

+`docker run --rm -p 8000:8000 -it bco_api:latest`

 This will expose the server at `http://127.0.0.1:8000`.